floresfreddy/js-communication-with-server/README.md

     console.log(json);
   })
   .catch(function(error) {
-    // handle errors
+    // handle errors, optional
     console.log(error);
   })
   .finally(function() {
-    // code that should always run after a Promise is fulfilled or rejected (aka success or error) console.log('If you chain me on, I will always happen!!');
+    // code that should always run after a Promise is fulfilled
+    // or rejected (aka success or error), optional console.log('If you chain me on, I will always happen!!');
   })
 ```